madpsy/xpa125b_controller/README.md

 1. Wire the radio's ACC port Band pin to `A0` on the D1 Mini
 2. Wire the radio's ACC port TX GND pin to `D3` on the D1 Mini
 2. Configure the controller with `mode = "yaesu817"` (no other config needed)

+Note: Ensure grounds are also tied between the radio and the D1 Mini.

 # Icom IC-705